Anxiety is common in kids who learn and think differently.

 Social anxiety disorder: This is when kids can’t tolerate being in group situations or, in some cases, even interacting with another person.
 Thinking about what might happen makes them so anxious that they withdraw from or refuse to take part in social activities.
 This protects them from worrying about “what if.”

-When you see signs of anxiety that don’t go away, it’s important to talk to your child’s health-care provider.
+signs of anxiety that don’t go away, it’s important to talk to your child’s health care provider.
 There are many ways to treat anxiety.
 Different types of anxiety require different types of support.

 And there are things you can do at home to help your child cope.